Real-normalized differentials and the elliptic Calogero-Moser system: The elliptic Calogero-Moser system

-with elliptic potential (i.e. u(x,t) is an elliptic function of the variable $x$) has a meromorphic in $x$ solution $\psi$ if and only if $u$ is of the form \beq u=2\sum_{i=1}^N \wp (x-x_i(t)) \eeq with poles $x_i(t)$ satisfying the equations of motion of the CM system. \end{lem} \begin{rem} In \cite{kr-cm} a slightly weaker form of the lemma was proven.
-Namely, its assertion was proved under the assumption that equation (\ref{u_ansatz}) has a family of {\it double-Bloch} solutions (i.e. meromorphic solutions with monodromy $\psi(x+\omega_\a,t)=w_\a \psi(x,t)$, where $\omega_a$ are periods of the elliptic curve and $w_a$ are constants.)
+with elliptic potential (i.e. u(x,t) is an elliptic function of the variable $x$) has a meromorphic in $x$ solution $\psi$ if and only if $u$ is of the form

+with poles $x_i(t)$ satisfying the equations of motion of the CM system. \end{lm} \begin{rem} In \cite{kr-cm} a slightly weaker form of the lemma was proven.
+Namely, its assertion was proved under the assumption that equation \eqref{u_ansatz} has a family of {\it double-Bloch} solutions (i.e. meromorphic solutions with monodromy $\psi(x+\omega_\alpha,t)=w_\alpha \psi(x,t)$, where $\omega_a$ are periods of the elliptic curve and $w_a$ are constants.)
 This weaker version is sufficient for our further purposes, but for completeness we included above the strongest form of the lemma, proven in \cite{flex} (see \cite{kr-schot} for details). \end{rem}